Pursuant to the Provisions of the Securities Investor Protection Act of 1970 As Amended

-(1) The amount of each member’s assessment for the member’s fiscal year shall either be (a) the minimum assessment or (b) the product of the assessment rate established by SIPC for that fiscal year and either the member’s gross or net revenues from the securities business, as follows:
+(1) The amount of each member’s assessment for the member’s fiscal year shall be the product of the assessment rate established by SIPC for that fiscal year and either the member’s gross revenues or net operating revenues from the securities business, as follows:

-(C) If at any time SIPC determines that the balance of the SIPC Fund, as defined in Section 4(a)(2) of the Act, exclusive of confirmed lines of credit, aggregates or is reasonably likely to aggregate:
+(B) Notwithstanding anything herein to the contrary, if at any time SIPC determines that the balance of the SIPC Fund aggregates or is reasonably likely to aggregate:

-Any change in assessments made in accordance with the above shall commence on the first day of the month following the date on which SIPC announces its determination and continue until such time as SIPC provides otherwise.
+(2) Any change in assessments made in accordance with Section 1(a)(1) herein shall commence on the first day of the year following the date on which SIPC announces its determination, or on such other date if the exigency of the circumstances so warrants in SIPC’s determination, and continue until such time as SIPC provides otherwise.

-(b) Payments.
-Assessments shall be payable at such times and in such manner as may be determined by SIPC's Vice President - Operations and Finance with the approval of the Chairman.
+Assessments shall be payable at such times and in such manner as may be determined by SIPC's Vice President - Finance with the approval of the Chairman.

-(e) Interest on Assessments.
-If all or any part of an assessment payable under Section 4 of the Act has not been received by the collection agent within 15 days after the due date thereof, the member shall pay, in addition to the amount of the assessment, interest at the rate of 20% per annum on the unpaid portion of the assessment for each day it has been overdue.
+If all or any part of an assessment payable under Section 4 of the Act has not been timely received, the member shall pay, in addition to the amount of the assessment, interest at the rate of 20% per annum on the unpaid portion of the assessment for each day it has been overdue.
 If any broker or dealer has incorrectly filed a claim for exclusion from membership in the Corporation, such broker or dealer shall pay, in addition to assessments due, interest at the rate of 20% per annum on the unpaid assessment for each day it has not been paid since the date on which it should have been paid.

 Section 2.
 Overpayments

-If the final annual reconciliation filed by a terminated member reflects an assessment overpayment carried forward that exceeds $150.00, SIPC may refund such excess to the member upon receipt of the member's written request therefor and after the member's SIPC collection agent has confirmed to SIPC that all of the member's SIPC assessment form filings and payments and reports required by SEC Rule 17a-5 covering periods through the termination date have been reviewed and accepted.
+If the final annual reconciliation filed by a terminated member reflects an assessment overpayment carried forward that exceeds $150.00, SIPC may refund such excess to the member upon receipt of the member's written request therefor and after SIPC has confirmed that all of the member's SIPC assessment form filings and payments and reports required by SEC Rule 17a-5 covering periods through the termination date have been reviewed and accepted.